Fun with Magnets Class 6

 Permanent Magnets

 Permanent magnets, on the other hand, always have their magnetism.
 You can't turn it off.
-These are the kind of magnets you commonly see in everyday objects like refrigerator magnets or the magnets in speakers.
+These are the kinds of magnets you commonly see in everyday objects such as refrigerator magnets or the magnets in speakers.

 Magnetic and Non-magnetic Material